GDPownall/reddit_sentiment/README.md

 ...which will store the scraped data as a pickled dataframe.
 The outcome of each post is stored by one-hot encoding.
 If you run this again at a later date, it will append the new posts to your previous dataframe.

+## Model

+The model is built from the pre-trained BERT transformer with a single linear layer to provide the output.